Early History

 On Midgley Moor at Wainstalls there is a large boulder described by

 the historian Watson.
-It is said to be a meeting place for Robin Hood.
+It is said to have been a meeting place for Robyn Hode,

 in Edward III's reign]